ergoplatform/ergodocs/docs/dev/protocol/scaling.md

 > for improving the performance of the network, the reference protocol client (Ergo node) is getting different performance improvements in the p2p layer and not only right now

-> bootstrapping via UTXO set snapshot and NiPoPoWs are in progress now.
+> bootstrapping via UTXO set snapshot and NIPoPoWs are in progress now.
 Should allow for a client to have much faster bootstrapping with no compromising security

 > 5.0 soft-fork is going to be proposed to miners soon; the main change is about switching to just-in-time-costing in ErgoTree evaluation which is giving a 5-6x boost in scripts processing (on real blockchain data)